Stuart Forster looks at things to do in summertime in Switzerland’s Canton Vaud in the Lake Geneva Region.

 Photos illustrating this post are by Why Eye Photography.

 Stuart Forster, the author of this post, is an award-winning travel writer who speaks fluent German.
 Stuart is a keen walker, cyclist and skier.
 He has visited Switzerland many times.

 Thanks for reading this post about summertime in Switzerland’s Canton Vaud?
 You many also find this post about winter in Switzerland’s Lake Geneva Region insightful.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.

-A version of this post was originally published on Go Eat Do in 2014.
+A version of this post was first published on Go Eat Do on in 7 April 2015.